 For information about current taught degree programmes and other educational and training programmes available at the School, please see our Study pages.
 Bachelors degrees and Masters degrees are eligible for US financial aid.
-Please note that the PG Cert in Performance Teaching programme, the MA in Music Therapy programme and our doctoral programmes are not eligible for US financial aid.
-The Guildhall School does not currently operate a study abroad scheme.
+Please note that non-degree programmes, the PG Cert in Performance Teaching programme, the MA in Music Therapy programme and our doctoral programmes are not eligible for US financial aid.
+The Guildhall School does not currently participate in the Turing study abroad scheme.

 Privacy of student records

 How we use your data: Guildhall School is a department of the City of London Corporation (“the City of London”) and the City of London is the data controller.
 The City of London’s privacy notice explains how the City uses your data.